 4. High phosphate

-However, this isn’t generally a problem for many pool owners, particularly those that live in towns and cities and away from trees.
-It can build up by high levels of leaves and other organic material being blown into the pool and also in rural areas if fertilizer from surrounding fields runs off into your pool during rain.
+However, this isn’t generally a problem for many pool owners, particularly those who live in towns and cities and away from trees.
+It can build up by high levels of leaves and other organic material being blown into the pool and in rural areas if fertilizer from surrounding fields runs off into your pool during rain.

-To prevent a phosphate build-up in the future try to remove leaves and other organic matter promptly before they have a chance to break down.
+To prevent a phosphate build-up in the future, try to remove leaves and other organic matter promptly before they have a chance to break down.

 5. Is your filter running for long enough?

-If your pool pump is not running for long enough each day then it is possible that the water is not being filtered sufficiently enough allowing the water to become green.
+If your pool pump is not running for long enough each day, then it is possible that the water is not being filtered sufficiently enough, allowing the water to become green.

-To work out how long yours should run for read my article – How long should you run a pool pump
+To work out how long yours should run for, read my article – How long should you run a pool pump

 What to test for when your pool is green but chlorine is high